roman-milk/roman-milk.github.io/how-not-to-stop-a-gangbang.md

+===

- ****** How NOT to Stop a Gangbang ****** byfastandsloppy© The dress was the traditional virginal white, but strapless and tight; I had wanted something to show off the goods on my big day.
+The dress was the traditional virginal white, but strapless and tight; I had wanted something to show off the goods on my big day.
 As I got dressed I considered not bothering with the white stockings and lacy garters I'd bought to go under it, but since I had to put on the strapless bra anyway I figured I might as well don the whole costume, inside and out.
 After I had prepared I checked myself out in the long mirror and damndid I look good.
 When I managed to suppress my vengeful grin I looked just as hot and as virginal as eight pounds of taffeta and lace can make a girl.

  Shortly before noon I pulled up in front of a grand looking house in a community full of grand looking houses wrapped around a lake and fronted by a sprawling golf course.
 Knowing Adam, I was expecting the address Sheila gave me to be a sleazy motel.
 I briefly wondered who the hell Adam could know that had access to a place like this.